xcp-ng/xcp-ng-org/docs/ecosystem.md

 ## Storage

 In order to build the best platform with multiple storage options, we are also working with companies being expert in storage solutions.

+:::tip
+We are integrating storage solution available directly from Xen Orchestra (XOSAN and XOSTOR).
+Don't forget to take a look at [XO website](https://xen-orchestra.com) to learn more!

 ### LINBIT